humdrum-tools/humdrum-notation-plugin/index.md

 Notice that the Humdrum script element is empty since it will be filled in later with the downloaded Humdrum data.
 Do not add any content to the Humdrum script when using the `url` parameter;
-otheriwse, the URL content download will be suppressed.
+otherwise, the URL content download will be suppressed.
 The Humdrum script's location on the page will control the display location of the final notation, and any initial contents of the data script will be ignored if a `url` parameter is given to the `displayHumdrum()`